ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/more-like-this.markdown

 + **Boost** - Boost terms in query based on score.
 Using this option may give more exact results by boosting the terms found by their score.
 The default is false.
 + **BoostFactor** - Factor that is used during term boosting.
 Default: 1.
 + **IndexName** - Name of an index to use in operation.
-+ **DocumentId** - The id of a document that will be used as the basis for comparision.
++ **DocumentId** - The id of a document that will be used as the basis for comparison.
-+ **MapGroupFields** - The values for the mapping group fields that will be used as the basis for comparision.
++ **MapGroupFields** - The values for the mapping group fields that will be used as the basis for comparison.
 + **MaximumNumberOfTokensParsed** - The maximum number of tokens to parse in each example document field that is not stored with TermVector support.
 The default is 5000.
 + **MaximumWordLength** - Ignore words greater than this length or if 0 then this has no effect.
 The default is 0.
 + **MaximumQueryTerms** - Return a Query with no more than this many terms.
 The default is 25.